pshristi/BasicSpringConcepts/src/main/java/com/example/learningspring/exceptionHandling/README.md

 ## Key Concepts Demonstrated

 ### Exception Handling Mechanisms
-The package demonstrates two main exception resolvers in Spring:
+The package demonstrates the main exception resolvers in Spring:

+#### ExceptionHandlerExceptionResolver
-- **ExceptionHandlerExceptionResolver**: Handles exceptions using @ExceptionHandler methods in controllers or @ControllerAdvice classes
+- Handles exceptions using `@ExceptionHandler` methods in controllers or `@ControllerAdvice` classes
+- Provides the most flexibility for custom error responses
+- Allows handling multiple exception types with a single method
+- Can return different response types (ResponseEntity, ModelAndView, etc.)
+- Processes exceptions in this order:
+  1. Controller-specific `@ExceptionHandler` methods
+  2. Global `@ControllerAdvice` handlers

+#### ResponseStatusExceptionResolver
-- **ResponseStatusExceptionResolver**: Handles exceptions annotated with @ResponseStatus
+- Handles exceptions annotated with `@ResponseStatus`
+- Automatically maps exceptions to HTTP status codes
+- Simplifies exception handling for straightforward cases
+- No need to write explicit handler methods

+#### DefaultHandlerExceptionResolver
+- Handles standard Spring exceptions (e.g., NoSuchRequestHandlingMethodException)
+- Maps them to appropriate HTTP status codes
+- Acts as a fallback for Spring's internal exceptions

+#### DefaultErrorAttributes
+- Creates default error responses when other resolvers don't handle the exception
+- Used when an exception handler doesn't return a ResponseEntity
+- Provides a consistent error response format

 ### Controller-Specific Exception Handling
 The `correctWayToHandlePerControllerException` subpackage demonstrates: